lopter/lightsd/docs/index.rst

 The lights daemon documentation
 ===============================

 Welcome!
-This is the documentation for lightsd: a small program that runs in the background, discovers smart bulbs [#bulbs]_ on your local network and let you control them easily.
+This is the documentation for lightsd_: a small program that runs in the background, discovers smart bulbs [#bulbs]_ on your local network and let you control them easily.

 lightsd exposes a JSON-RPC_ interface over TCP IPv4/IPv6 [#tcp]_ and Unix sockets.
 The same interface can be exposed over a `named pipe`_: in that case